yangbetty2025/Multilevel_Modeling/README.md

 •	*Zip*: five-digit zip codes used in NYC <br>
 •	*Borough*: BX (Bronx), BK (Brooklyn), MN (Manhattan), QN (Queens), and SI (Station Island). <br>
 •	*avgHVI*: Heat Vulnerability Index ranking from 1 to 5, with 1 indicating the associated neighborhood being least vulnerable and 5 the most vulnerable.
 Four factors were used in calculating the HVI for each neighborhood: (i) daytime summer surface *temperature*, (ii) availability of *air conditioning*, (iii) amount of *green space*, and (iv) *median income* as a proxy for the likelihood of being able to afford air conditioning.  <br>

-Some zip codes span over multiple neighborhoods.
-In this case, a simple average of HVI is taken for those zip codes to create this *avgHVI* variable. <br>
+Some zip codes span multiple neighborhoods.
+In this case, a simple average of HVI is taken for those zip codes to create the *avgHVI* variable. <br>
 <br>
 **df03_Data_by-Zip.csv** contains the following columns:<br>
 •	*[MedianAge]( https://simplemaps.com/city/new-york/zips/age-median)*: The age of the median resident in the area of the zip code. <br>
 •	*[PercentCollege]( https://simplemaps.com/city/new-york/zips/education-college-or-above)*: The percentage of residents with at least a 4-year degree resident in the area of the zip code. <br>
-•	*[PercentMale]( https://simplemaps.com/city/new-york/zips/male)*: The percentage of residents who report being male resident in the area of the zip code. <br>
+•	*[PercentMale]( https://simplemaps.com/city/new-york/zips/male)*: The percentage of residents who report being male in the area of the zip code. <br>
-•	*[PercentMarried]( https://simplemaps.com/city/new-york/zips/married)*: The percentage of residents who report being married resident in the area of the zip code. <br>
+•	*[PercentMarried]( https://simplemaps.com/city/new-york/zips/married)*: The percentage of residents who report being married in the area of the zip code. <br>
-•	*[PercentWhite]( https://simplemaps.com/city/new-york/zips/race-white)*: The percentage of residents who report their race White resident in the area of the zip code. <br>
+•	*[PercentWhite]( https://simplemaps.com/city/new-york/zips/race-white)*: The percentage of residents who report their race as White in the area of the zip code. <br>
-•	*[PercentBlack]( https://simplemaps.com/city/new-york/zips/race-black)*: The percentage of residents who report their race as Black or African American resident in the area of the zip code. <br>
+•	*[PercentBlack]( https://simplemaps.com/city/new-york/zips/race-black)*: The percentage of residents who report their race as Black or African American in the area of the zip code. <br>
-•	*[PercentAsian]( https://simplemaps.com/city/new-york/zips/race-asian)*: The percentage of residents who report their race as Asian resident in the area of the zip code. <br>
+•	*[PercentAsian]( https://simplemaps.com/city/new-york/zips/race-asian)*: The percentage of residents who report their race as Asian in the area of the zip code. <br>
-•	*PercentOtherRaces*: The percentage of residents who did not report their race White, Black, or Asian resident in the area of the zip code.
-It was calculated by subtracting PercentWhite, PercentBlack, and Percent Asian from 100 percent. <br>
+•	*PercentOtherRaces*: The percentage of residents who did not report their race as White, Black, or Asian in the area of the zip code.
+It was calculated by subtracting *PercentWhite*, *PercentBlack*, and *PercentAsian* from 100 percent. <br>

 **df04_Data_by_Borough.csv** (extracted from [NYU Furman Center City and Borough Data](https://furmancenter.org/stateofthecity/view/citywide-and-borough-data)) contains the following columns:<br>
 •	*Percent65plus*: The percentage of residents aged 65 years and older. <br>